paladinze/fullstack_notes/machine_learning/ml.md

 	- false negative

 ## how to divide training & test data

+- stratified sampling: sample while maintaining the data ratio
+- hold-out: divde data with no overlap
+  - 4/5 for training or 2/3 for training

 - cross validation
 	- aka. k-fold cross validation
 	- divide data into k subsets